MicrosoftDocs/dynamics-365-fraud-protection/content/rule-analyst.md

 # Rule reports

-Fraud Protection provides Rule reports that are designed to track the impact of Fraud Protection rules that you enabld.
+Dynamics 365 Fraud Protection provides Rule reports that are designed to track the impact of Fraud Protection rules that you enabled.
 The reports help you understand the transaction volume, distribution, and potential fraud trends by rule and clause.
 You can also use them to analyze decisions and performance by rule segment, and to compare the impact of observe rules and decision rules.

 ## Decision rule report
 You can use KPIs to filter and further analyze your decision rules.
-Based on the filters you selected, the following metrics are available:
+Based on the filters you select, the following metrics are available:

 - **Transaction volume** – The number of transactions that were assessed by the selected decision rules.
 - **Rule approval rate** – The transactions that were assessed by the selected decision rules and approved, out of all transactions that were assessed by the decision rules.